wordofwarning/wordofwarning.org/current/2013-domestic/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Domestic"
-show: "Performance stripped bare..."
+show: "Performance stripped bare."
 artist_size: 1
-show_size: 5
+show_size: 3
-header_image: ""
+header_image:

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values